 You can make an application for a review of your Child Support Assessment.
 Alternatively, it may be more appropriate to enter into a private agreement with your ex-spouse known as a Binding Child Support Agreement.

 If a parent refuses to pay child support, it does not preclude them from spending time with the children.
 Likewise, if a parent chooses not to spend time with their children, they are still required to pay child support as assessed.
-For more detailed advice, contact our divorce lawyers in Melbourne.
+For more detailed advice, contact our family lawyers in Melbourne.

 Provided that your Application meets the required criteria, and you can prove that your spouse has been served with the relevant documents.
 Your divorce will be granted however it will not come into effect until one month and one day after the court hearing.
 If your wedding date is prior to this, you will need to apply for the divorce to come into effect earlier.
 You cannot remarry until your divorce is formalised.
+Contact us to get started on this process now.

 These assets can still be considered and included.
 Depending on a number of factors including the formal role your fiancé has in the relevant entities, it may be necessary to include the Company as a party to the Agreement.
 Contact our family lawyers for more advice on pre-nuptial agreements.